Content on this page was generated by AI and has not been manually reviewed.

 How can I tell if my DNS is slow?

 You can measure DNS speed by performing fast lookups ping times to DNS servers are not the whole story. use online DNS speed tests and compare results across providers.
 Look for time-to-first-byte TTFB delays and overall page load improvements after changing DNS.
+Discover the simple way to get the dns server through cmd: Quick Windows DNS lookup with ipconfig /all, nslookup, and tips 2026

 Can I change DNS on every device or just my router?